-It’s only people with a second motive that go out of their ways to take moralizing judge roles against your values or life decisions.
+It’s only people with a second motive or vested interest that go out of their ways to take moralizing judge roles against your values and/or life decisions.

 It’s not necessarily envy or jealousy.
 It might also be that different ways of living make them uncomfortable and doubtful, so they need to re-establish their values as the “only” way of living.